 Because all else is “uncomfortable”.

-Their comfort zone actually shrinks.
+Their comfort zones actually shrink.

 Because routine has set in.